 - 1. Three (3) middle school or higher courses in English (Language Arts), - 2.
 Three (3) middle school or higher courses in mathematics, - 3.
 Three (3) middle school or higher courses in social studies, - 4.
 Three (3) middle school or higher courses in science. - 5.
 One (1) course in career and education planning in 7th or 8th grade.
-Successful completion of personalized academic and career plan using Florida Choices or similar planning tool is required. - 6.
+Completion of a personalized academic and career plan using the online student advising system known as Florida Academic Counseling and Tracking for Students (FCATS.org). - 6.
 One (1) class period equivalent for one (1) semester for each year enrolled in middle school of physical education.